ansible-middleware/instruqt/tracks/a4mw-eap-sso/07-a4mw-eap-final-deploy/assignment.md

 We have seen that playbook executions can report their final outcome, for each task that has been evaluated or run by Ansible, and as an aggregation of **_changes made_/_no change needed_** actions.
 We have also noticed that the time of execution changes remarkably when executions run on already deployed systems, and no changes where made to the revision control system.

-Wouldn't it be wiser to setup un automation that continuously, repeatedly runs our playbooks against our live envirnment, confirming the configuration is what it is supposed to be, pro-actively amend and drift from what it was supposed to be; maybe every few minutes?
+Wouldn't it be wiser to setup an automation that continuously, repeatedly runs our playbooks against our live envirnment, confirming the configuration is what it is expected to be, and/or pro-actively amend any drift from what it was supposed to be? maybe every few minutes?

 We think it is.
 And with the birth of Event-Driven Ansible, this can and will reach even higher levels of control, adding reactive behaviours to pro-active ones.